Assassin's Creed: Bloodlines: Gameplay

+The game is primarily set on the island of Cyprus, where players can freely explore the cities of Limassol and Kyrenia.
+Due to the console limitations and the smaller map size, horseback riding was removed in Bloodlines, while the number of people present on the street was greatly reduced, explained in-game as civilians being more insecure and reluctant to leave their homes as a result of the new system of governance.
+Like in the previous game, Altaïr can synchronize from high vantage points around a city in order to map out the area.
+Although the map itself is already drawn out, synchronizing will provide the locations of side missions.

 Taking the place of flags, a new collectible featured in the game are Templar Coins that can be used to upgrade the player's health bar, and the amount of damage a weapon can inflict.
-Three types of coins are present in game: Bronze, Silver and Gold, with Gold holding the highest value.
-Similar to the previous game, side-missions are available to players, such as saving civilians from Templar soldiers and performing specific tasks for allies of the resistance.
-The variety of tasks has been expanded, such as delivering letters, and intercepting couriers.
+Three types of coins are present in-game: Bronze, Silver and Gold, with Gold holding the highest value.
+Similar to the original game, side missions are available to players, such as saving civilians from Templar soldiers and performing specific tasks for allies of the Cypriot resistance.
+The variety of tasks has been expanded, like delivering letters and intercepting couriers.
 In return, Altaïr will receive coins as a reward, instead of assistance from previous groups, such as scholars and vigilantes.

-The game is primarily set on the island of Cyprus, where players can freely explore the cities of Limassol and Kyrenia.
-Due to the smaller size of the map, horseback riding was removed in Bloodlines.
-Like in the previous game, Altaïr can synchronize from high vantage points around the city in order to map out the city.
-Although the map itself is already drawn out, synchronizing will provide the locations of various side-missions.

-Bloodlines features a few new assassination techniques and weapons.
-Weapons from the previous game are also present, such as Altaïr's sword, his hidden blade, throwing knives, and his fists.
-Assassinations are also similar to the first game, although the animation has been toned down to better fit the system.
-A new, yet very minor assassination technique has been added to the game, allowing Altaïr to pull opponents off of ledges, similar to Assassin's Creed II.

-In Bloodlines, cut-scenes are played through preset dialogue, with the character models acting in preset motions and gestures.
-Unique gestures were only present in confrontations between boss characters, such as Moloch and the Dark Oracle.
-Subtitles were also added to the game.
-This enabled easier understanding of the game plot.